 Q: Based on your research work, what do you view as the most promising areas for photobiomodulation applications?

-Case study: using tPBM to treat TBI with CTE
+Case studies: Using tPBM to treat retired athletes, possibly developing CTE

-We have recently had the opportunity to work with retired, professional football players, ages 57 and 65.
-This individuals may be developing symptoms of the progressive neurodegenerative disease, CTE.
+We have recently had the opportunity to work with a few retired, professional football players, ages 57 and 65, who may be developing symptoms of the progressive neurodegenerative disease, CTE.
 Both responded well to a 6-week, In-Office tLED treatment series.
 Improvements were in executive function and verbal memory.
 In addition, there were reduced emotional outbursts (symptoms of PTSD), less depression and better sleep.
-These improvements were present at one week and at one month after completing the 18th, In-Office tPBM treatment.
-The red/NIR tLED treatments were administered to the left and right sides of the head, as well as to the midline cortical “node” areas of the DMN, including mPFC and precuneus.
-(Naeser, Martin, Ho et al., International Brain Injury Association Meeting, Toronto, March 2019.)
+These improvements were present for both retired football players, at one week and at one month after completing the 18th, In-Office tPBM treatment.
+The red/NIR tLED treatments were administered to the left and right sides of the head, as well as to the midline cortical “node” areas of the DMN, including mPFC and precuneus (Naeser, Martin, Ho et al., International Brain Injury Association, IBIA, Meeting, Toronto, March 2019).

-At-home transcranial photobiomodulation treatment for TBI with CTE
+At-home transcranial photobiomodulation treatment for TBI with possible CTE.

 Applying NIR LED light to the brain’s Default Mode Network.